Daphne Oseña-Paez

-Daphne Oseña-Paez (born March 15, 1970) is a Filipino television host, news reporter, author, blogger, and entrepreneur who serves as the Malacañan Palace Press Briefer, operating under the Presidential Communications Office of the Office of the President from 2022 to 2024.
+Daphne Oseña-Paez (born March 15, 1970) is a Filipino television host, news reporter, author, blogger, and entrepreneur who serves as the Malacañang Press Briefer, operating under the Presidential Communications Office of the Office of the President from 2022 to 2024.

 Education

 Oseña-Paez obtained her Bachelor of Arts with a specialization in art history and major in urban studies from the University of Toronto.